Posted on December 01 2016

 To mold your chocolate you can use plastic, metal, or wooden molds, or the best tool, your hands.

 These disks below are brand new disks that I made but you can see they have a whitish coloring.
 This is normal with all chocolates, it just means I did not temper it correctly.
 For these disks it is not a big problem, you can still save them or give them away like this.
-Since these will be melted into milk or water and then blended, the tempering of the disks is not a big deal.
+Since these will be melted into milk or water and then blended, the tempering of the disks is not necessary.
+Tempering is the process that you have to do if you want the chocolate to be shiny.
 But if I want to use plastic molds, tempering correctly is mandatory or the chocolate will not release from the plastic molds.

 Mexican hot chocolate disks will always be grainy, it is mostly the sugar crystals.
-It will all melt when you blend with your milk or water.
+It will all melt when you make the drink and blend with your milk or water.

-The steps are fairly simple- melt 3/4 of your chocolate over steam, remove from steam, add the remainder 1/4 of your chocolate, stir until melted.
-Follow this order for molding: plastic molds, cookie cutters, hands.
+The steps are fairly simple- melt 75% of your chocolate over steam, remove from steam, add the remainder 25% of your chocolate, stir until melted.
+Follow this order for molding: first mold in plastic molds, then cookie cutters, and finally with your hands.
 For molds you need it fairly fluid and for hand molding you need it cooler/harder.
 Place everything in the fridge for 15 minutes to harden.

 Reshaping Mexican Hot Chocolate disks/bars